Klafyvel/Norg.jl/README.md

 Norg.jl is a library to parse the [norg file format](https://github.com/nvim-neorg/norg-specs) used in [NeoVim's neorg](https://github.com/nvim-neorg/neorg).

+This is heavily work in progress, so expect breaking changes.
+Meanwhile, I'd be really happy if you could try Norg.jl and tell me if you find unexpected behaviours.

 ## What can it do ?

-For now the layer 1 compatibility is implemented, and there is code generation for html targets.
+For now the layer 1 and 2(-ish, still needs some tweaks) compatibility is implemented, and there is code generation for html targets.

 ```julia
 julia> using Norg, Hyperscript